devtron-labs/devtron-documentation/docs/user-guide/deploy-chart/chart-group.md

 ## 2. Add Charts to the Group

 1. To add a chart to the group, click the `+` sign next to the chart you wish to add.
+You also can add multiple copies of the same chart in the chart group as per your requirements.

     ![Figure 3: Adding Charts](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/chart-group/add-chart.jpg)

-    You also can add multiple copies of the same chart in the chart group as your requirements.

 2. Once you have finalized the charts for your group, click **Save**.